Maximiliane-K/lyrical-pop-quiz/README.md

 - The lyrics is shown and has to be completed with one of the three answer options
 - If the correct answer is choosen the answer is highlighted green if the wrong answer was selected its highlighted red.
 - The correct and incorrect answers are being counted in the background and will be displayed after the time has run up.
-- After selecting an answer the *Next* button appears to be able to got to the next question.
+- After selecting an answer the *Next* button appears to be able to go to the next question.

 ### **Results**